syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/HTML%20to%20PDF/Blink/Adjusting-the-HTML-content-size-in-PDF-document).

 ## Partial webpage to PDF

 The Blink rendering engine provides support for converting only the part of an HTML document like a table, div, or image elements from the URL/HTML string.
 You can convert the particular HTML element by specifying the HTML element ID, refer to the following code snippet.